Atomised (film): Plot

-During a sex orgy at one of their visits to a swing club, Christiane collapses and Bruno is faced in hospital with the news that Christiane is paralysed forever because of a chronic illness.
+During a sex orgy at one of their visits to a swing club, Christiane collapses and Bruno is confronted in hospital with the news that Christiane is paralysed forever because of a chronic illness.
 Nonetheless Bruno wants to live with her until the end.
 However Christiane insists that he should take some time for consideration.
 Michael moves to Ireland and learns that, despite his doubts, his old research on cloning was a revolutionary breakthrough.
 However he misses Annabelle but does not manage to get her on the phone.
 Annabelle is informed that she is pregnant but must have an abortion and her womb removed due to life-threatening abnormalities.
 Bruno calls Christiane but always replaces the receiver after just one ring.
 He finally drives to her apartment only to learn that she has committed suicide shortly before.
-Subsequently he re-enters mental institution totally devastated.
+Subsequently he re-enters the mental institution totally devastated.
 Michael is told by Annabelle's mother that Annabelle had an abortion and a severe surgery.
 He immediately leaves Ireland for Annabelle and finally openly admits his deep love to her.

 In hospital Bruno has hallucinations of Christiane who explains to him that her suicide was not his fault.
 In his imagination he tells her that he ultimately has decided to stay with her forever.
 After Annabelle recovers and before their departure to Ireland, Michael and Annabelle visit Bruno in hospital and take him to the beach.
 Michael asks Bruno if he wants to come with Annabelle and him to Ireland but Bruno decides to live happily in hospital with Christiane in his mind forever.